 Welcome to the Southeast Louisiana Refuges Complex

-This annual family event is hosted by the US Fish and Wildlife Service and The Friends of Louisiana Wildlife Refuges, Inc. An action-packed day will be held at the 110-acre Bayou Lacombe Centre in Lacombe, LA from 10am to 5pm.
-There will be over 40 guest exhibitors.
-If you would like ot be an exhibitor, please fill out the this form.
+This annual family event is hosted by the US Fish and Wildlife Service and The Friends of Louisiana Wildlife Refuges, Inc. An action-packed day is held at the 110-acre Bayou Lacombe Centre in Lacombe, LA from 10am to 5pm.
+There are over 40 guest exhibitors annually.
+For a video of the event, click here.
+Check out the color flyer.

 Kids line up to build birdhouses, learn how to canoe, spin-cast for prizes at the casting pond, learn to shoot a bow and arrow, and take part in dozens of hands-on learning experiences at the many booths and displays throughout the grounds.
 There are also live snakes, alligators, lizards, hawks, owls and other critters to see and touch.
 They can learn about wildland fires and shoot the fire hose, or take part in the kid’s birding activity to learn keys to identify birds.
 There are Pontoon boat tours on the bayou, van tours to more remote refuge spots, and the “hayride shuttle” that links everything together and adds adventure to the day.

 The Wild Things Youth Art Contest and Exhibition is held every year in conjunction with Wild Things.
 The contest is open to youth from ages 5 to 18 in the mediums of drawing and painting.
 Prizes and ribbons are awarded to first, second, and third place winners and honorable mention winners receive ribbons.
 The art is on exhibit throughout the festival event and winners are recognized at an informal awards ceremony.
-For more information on the contest click here.
-For an entry form click here.
+Download a rules and entry form!

 Public Canoe Tours on Big Branch Marsh Refuge

 Stop by our updated Calendar of Events page to learn more about public canoe trips.
 The link is at the top of this page, to the left.